metadata toggle

 Milk: 24 Hours

-Milk: The product is not authorised for use in lactating mares producing milk for human consumption.
+Milk: Not authorised for use in lactating mares producing milk for human consumption.